 In light of testing uncertainty due to the Covid pandemic, including cancelled SAT and ACT test dates and testing center closures, more than half of US colleges and universities are now test-optional for 2020-2021, with some adopting permanent test-optional policies.

 While thousands of colleges are no longer requiring SAT or ACT scores, that doesn’t mean that college admissions committees are test-blind.
+(Please see our post on test-blind admissions, here.)
 Test-optional means that colleges give you the option of submitting standardized test scores from the SAT or ACT.
 If you do submit scores, the admissions committee will consider them; however, if you do not submit SAT scores or ACT scores, they won’t penalize you.
 A quick note about Subject Tests: no US colleges require Subject Tests.
 Yes, you read that right.
 As of March 2020, there are zero US colleges that require Subject Tests.

 So…should you prep for the SAT or ACT since so many schools have gone test-optional?